WANGLAW®™

 What To Do If A Person is Detained by U. S. Immigration and Customs Enforcement

-An individual who has been detained by U. S. Immigration and Customs Enforcement will almost certainly
+An individual who has been detained by U. S. Immigration and Customs Enforcement (ICE) will almost

-be placed in removal (deportation) proceedings.
-While consequences to the non-citiizen who has been
+certainly be placed in removal (deportation) proceedings.
+While consequences to the non-citiizen who

-detained are severe (including being jailed while awaiting a hearing in immigration court), that person -
+has been detained are severe (including being jailed while awaiting a hearing in immigration court), that

-unlike those charged with a crime - is not entitled to a court appointed attorney/public defender, but he or
+person - unlike those charged with a crime - is not entitled to a court appointed attorney/public defender,

 The timely retention of immigration counsel can make a difference for a detainee.
 Even though detained